Skip to main content

 PremiumNo ads, eight charts per tab, 25 indicators per chart, and unlimited saved chart layouts.

-Getting comfortable with the TradingView layout is like learning your way around a new kitchen—once you know where everything is, you can work so much more efficiently.
-The whole setup is designed to be clean and logical, with all your tools within easy reach.
+Getting comfortable with the TradingView layout is like learning your way around a new kitchen — once you know where things are, you work faster.
+The interface puts your tools within easy reach.

 Chart TypeWhat It's Good For